Seat: Strasbourg, France Instrument: European Convention on Human Rights Operating Since: 1959

 The European Court, or “Strasbourg Court” as it is often called, serves a complementary role to that of the European Committee of Social Rights, which oversees European States’ respect for social and economic rights.

-However, complaints submitted to the Court must concern violations of the Convention allegedly committed by a State Party to the Convention and that directly and significantly affected the applicant.
-As of March 2014, 47 States have ratified the Convention.
+However, complaints submitted to the Court must concern violations of the Convention allegedly committed by a State party to the Convention and that directly and significantly affected the applicant.
+As of November 2018, there are 47 State parties to the Convention; these include the Member States of the Council of Europe and of the European Union.
 Some of these States have also ratified one or more of the Additional Protocols to the Convention, which protect additional rights.

 Within the Court, the judges work in four different kinds of groups, or “judicial formations.”
 Applications received by the Court will be allocated to one of these formations: